muarshad01/Inference-Engg/Lectures/Lecture-10.md

  ***

-* 1:28:00
+* 1:30:00

-* The fact that we can keep LoRA weight matrices seperate makes LoRA especially attractive.
+* The fact that we can keep LoRA weight matrices seperate (during runTime bring it back) makes LoRA especially attractive.
-* In practice, this means...
+* In practice, this means that we don't have to modify the weights of the pretrained model at all, as we can apply the LoRA matrices on the fly.
+* This is especially useful if you're considering hosting a model for multiple customers.
+* Instead of having to save the large updated models for each customer, you only have to save a samll set of LoRA weights alongside original pretrained model.

+#### Hot Swaps
+* One base model sits in HBM.
+Multiple LoRA adapters sit on disk.
+* When a requrest arrives, tagged with a specific adapter, vLLM loads the adapter (brings it from disk to HBM) and applies to forward-pass.

+***

+* 1:40:00

+* Latency Bound Application -> Tensor Parallelism
+* Throughput Bound Application -> Data Parallelism

+***